Pediatric Emergency Room

 The team at Capital Regional Medical Center believes, when it comes to an emergency, the best story is a short story.
 That’s why the hospital has long been known for boasting the shortest emergency room wait times in the area.
 In 2011, the hospital provided emergency care to more than 83,000 patients, 12,000 of them children, with an average wait time of 25 minutes to see a physician.

-The only facility of its kind in the Big Bend, the Capital Regional Medical Center Pediatric Emergency Room provides excellent emergency care for children, while easing the stress often associated with a visit to a hospital.
+Capital Regional Medical Center Pediatric Emergency Room provides excellent emergency care for children, while easing the stress often associated with a visit to a hospital.
 Parents will be glad to know their children are being cared for by an elite team of pediatric professionals.

 “As any parent will tell you, the health and wellbeing of a child is of the upmost importance,” says Ann Smith, Chief Nursing Officer at Capital Regional Medical Center.
 “Our pediatric team will treat injuries and illness quickly while addressing the specific needs of children to make their hospital visit less intimidating.”